First-party offramps

 Create a customer

-Use the to create your end customer in the Fern system.
+Use the Customer API to create your end customer in the Fern system.
 You must have customerId to proceed with the next steps in the process.
 Your customer does not need to be ACTIVE to have associated payment accounts and crypto wallets.

 2